Affiliate links on Android Authority may earn us a commission. Learn more.

-How to rotate Google Maps (Android and iOS)
+How to rotate Google Maps on mobile

 If you want to manipulate your on-screen map on Google Maps, it is straightforward to do on your Android or iOS device.
 It will allow you to see your available routes better and look at the map from the direction you’re facing.

 Open the Google Maps app and place two of your fingers down anywhere on the map to rotate it.

 - Pinching your fingers inwards will zoom out on the map.